ieee-vgtc/ieeevis.org/content/info/presenter-information/virtual-technical-information.md

 This page provides information about the technical configuration for virtually presenting and attending IEEE VIS 2024.
 Presentations in a session will be live over a virtual Zoom Meeting.
 Viewing of sessions will occur via a live YouTube broadcast that can be found on each session’s page.

-**In the week leading up to the conference.
-All event organizers, session chairs, and presenters will receive technical details about the session they are involved in.**
+**In the week leading up to the conference, all event organizers, session chairs, and presenters will receive technical details about the session they are involved in.**

 ## Attendee Information